bitmuncher/bitscripts/README.md

 *bashrc*
 This is my bash configuration.
 It's intended to use on macOS and requires [Homebrew](https://brew.sh "Homebrew Homepage").

+*gpt-cli.py*
+A very simple script to query ChatGPT via API using the model 'gpt-3.5-turbo-1106'.
+It asks for a context and a question and prints out the response from ChatGPT.
+You must specify your API key in environment variable 'GPT_API_KEY' if your shell environment (for example in Bash via `export GPT_API_key=sk-<yourkey>`.
+You can get additional output for debugging by using `-d` or `--debug` as a parameter for the script.

 *ibancheck.py*
 Initially I wrote the function used here in a script for [Personio](https://www.personio.com "Personio's Homepage") that checks the content of log files for PII.
 You can pass a string as parameter to check if the string contains an IBAN.
 Or you pass only the IBAN to check if it's valid.
 Like this: